sileshn/EndeavourOSWSL2/README.md

 ## How to setup
 EndeavourOSWSL2 will ask you to create a new user during its first run.
 If you choose to create a new user during the first run, the steps below are not required unless you want to create additional users.

-Open Arch.exe and run the following commands.
+Open EndeavourOS.exe and run the following commands.
 ```dos
 passwd
 useradd -m -g users -G wheel -s /bin/bash <username>